 Must Do #3- Tackle the Requirements First

 Another Must Do for Mid Year Planning is obvious: Tackle the requirements first isn’t fun but it is important.
-For me, this means entering in report card data.
-Since I don’t enjoy this task, I complete on required section, then I move onto a fun job to rest my eyes from the screen.
-Once that fun job is done, I enter another section of reports cards in, then move onto another fun job.
+For me, this means entering report card data.
+Since I don’t enjoy this task, I complete on required section, then I move on to a fun job to rest my eyes from the screen.
+Once that fun job is done, I enter another section of report cards in, then move on to another fun job.
 It is like a little reward between requirements.

 Must Do #4- Try to Get Ahead

 If your time permits work a little bit extra to get ahead during your mid-year planning.
 I like to try to plan out as much of January as I can during my planning days.
 I also prep as many centers, small group activities, and games as I can.
 This just helps me save time during the school week.
 I also take time to prep things I have been wanting to send home or get organized.
 (If you need some help getting ahead, this may be a huge time saver!)

 What is on my list this year?
 On my to-do list this year, I want to send home Raz Kids log-ins to parents and prep for their log-ins for the classroom.
 I also want to take my Fry Sight Word Stations and make them into RTI notebooks for my students like I did for my Dolch words before.
 (You can check this out here.)